Veritius/bevy_stardust/quic/README.md

 - Connection and message oriented API
 - Reliability and ordering for messages
 - Simple, easy to use API that abstracts the hard stuff
-- Authentication and encryption with TLS
+- Secure-by-default authentication and encryption with TLS
 - Supports clients, servers, and listen servers

 ### Future features